Williamtown - Medowie - Karuah

 Williamtown - Medowie - Karuah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Williamtown-Medowie-Karuah's population is around 17,061 as of Aug 2025.
+Based on AreaSearch's analysis, Williamtown-Medowie-Karuah's population is around 17,061 as of August 2025.
 This reflects an increase of 2,041 people since the 2021 Census, which reported a population of 15,020 people.
-The change is inferred from the estimated resident population of 16,616 from the ABS as of June 2024 and an additional 724 validated new addresses since the Census date.
+The change is inferred from the estimated resident population of 16,616 from the ABS in June 2024 and an additional 724 validated new addresses since the Census date.
 This level of population equates to a density ratio of 46 persons per square kilometer.
-Williamtown-Medowie-Karuah's growth of 13.6% since the 2021 census exceeded the non-metro area's growth rate of 4.8%.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 73.4% of overall population gains during recent periods.
+Williamtown-Medowie-Karuah's growth of 13.6% since the 2021 Census exceeded the non-metro area's growth rate of 4.8%.
+Population growth was primarily driven by interstate migration, contributing approximately 73.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, a significant population increase is forecast for Williamtown-Medowie-Karuah in the top quartile of Australian non-metropolitan areas.
-The area is expected to expand by 7,211 persons to 2041, recording a gain of 39.6% over the 17 years.
+According to demographic trends, the area is forecasted to have a significant population increase, expanding by 7,211 persons to 2041 based on the latest population numbers, recording a gain of 39.6% in total over the 17 years.

 Frequently Asked Questions - Population